SMALL STATIONS PRESS (Est. 2007)

 Small Stations Press publishes mainly Galician literature in English.
 Galicia is a region of some three million inhabitants in north-west Spain.
 Its capital, Santiago de Compostela, preserves the relics of St James the Great and is the destination of a famous pilgrimage, the Camino de Santiago, about which Martin Sheen stars in a film, The Way (2010), directed by his son, Emilio Estevez.
 Other major cities include Vigo, A Coruña, Lugo, Ourense, Ferrol and Pontevedra.

 When Small Stations Press started publishing Galician literature in 2009, only 29 Galician titles had appeared in English between 1964 and 2008.
 We felt this wasn’t representative of a literature of three million people whose language is the second most widely spoken ‘minority’ language in Europe (after Catalan and before Welsh).
-As of September 2020, there are 114 Galician titles in English, of which 54 are published by us.
+As of December 2022, there are 134 Galician books in English, of which 72 are published by us.
 This represents a major increase.

 We also publish English- and Spanish-language writers, including the internationally acclaimed writer Ana María Matute.
 Our books are divided into five collections:

 Galician Wave (Galician young adult fiction)

 Small Stations Poetry (contemporary poetry)

 Small Stations Essay (essay and memoir)